 Isn’t it true that the most powerful prayers we pray are those that God places on our heart?
 When the Lord God of Heaven invites us to ask of Him, then we know the prayer will be heard and the request granted.

 The prayer that the God of Heaven placed on the heart of His only begotten Son is the burden for the Kingdom of God, for the land of promise, for the inheritance of Christ and His saints.

 The Word of God on being declared to be the Son of God, a Man, immediately was given the following burden.
-This is the true burden of all saints, of all the sons of God: "I will give thee the heathen [nations] for thine inheritance, and the farthest reaches of the earth for thy possession."
+This is the true burden of all saints, of all the sons of God: “I will give you the heathen [nations] for your inheritance, and the farthest reaches of the earth for your possession.”

 The inheritance, the land of promise, “Canaan,” the goal of Christ and His coheirs, consists of the nations of the earth, and the earth itself.

 What is the Kingdom of God?
 The Kingdom of God is Christ doing God’s will in the earth.
 The Kingdom of God is the rule of Christ with and through the saints over all persons and things in the heavens and on the earth (Ephesians 1:10).
 The emphasis of the Scriptures is on the persons and things in the earth.

 The Kingdom of God began with the resurrection of Christ and continues in the heart of the saint.
 The Kingdom of God will come to the earth when the Lord Jesus returns with His saints to rule the nations.

 If it is true that the nations of the earth and the farthest reaches of the earth are the possession, the inheritance, the promised land of Christ and His saints, why, then, has it been true up to the present hour in the development of the Christian Church we have considered Heaven to be the inheritance, the eternal home of the saints?